mendix/docs/content/refguide/between-date-function-calls.md

 ### Output

-Returns the difference between the two dates, as a positive Decimal, measured in days.
-Time is taken into consideration, so comparing date-x 0:00 with date-x 06:00 will result in 0.25000000.
+Returns the difference between the two dates as a positive Decimal measured in days.
+Time is taken into consideration, so comparing `date-x 0:00` with `date-x 06:00` will result in `0.25000000`.

 For example: